How to use home equity

 - You can afford the payments.
 Taking out a loan isn’t always a bad idea, especially for something like college or a wedding.
 Just make sure you can afford the payments for the entirety of the loan term.

 Tapping into your home equity can help out in an expensive emergency, especially when considering how costly other quick alternatives, like payday loans, can be.
-If you don’t have a realistic plan to repay the debt, though, this option could be risky.
+However, if you don’t have a realistic plan to repay the debt, this option could be risky.

 Here are a few questions to ask yourself before using home equity: